 RentBond is a convenient way to pay your rental bond.
 Have you been approved for RentBond?
-We’ll pay your loan either directly to your agent or your nominated bank account.
+We’ll pay your loan directly to your agent or nominated bank account.
 Find out more about RentBond here.

 Rental application FAQs

-If this is the case, the agent should let you know once they receive confirmation from the owner.
-Are you interested in applying for another property managed by the same real estate agency?
-You may be able to request to transfer your application to that property, providing you have seen the property first.
+Q: What if my application isn’t approved?
+If your application is not approved, it may be due to multiple applicants applying for the same property.
+The agent or owner can only choose one tenant, and they should inform you once they receive confirmation from the owner.
+In case of rejection, you can enquire about other properties managed by the same real estate agency.
+If interested, you may be able to transfer your application to another property, provided that you have seen the property first.

 Rent.com.au is Australia's largest company dedicated to renters and is owned and operated by ASX-listed Rent.com.au Limited (RNT:ASX).
 For over 15 years, Rent.com.au has exclusively focused on making renters' lives easier by making it easier to find a property, secure it, move in and pay rent.